rugbyprof/2143-Object-Oriented-Programming/Resources/05-SFML/code/Lesson_05/README.md

 ##Code Example

-This example draws a 3x3 grid for one player, dynamically positioning cells within the window. e
+- This example draws a 3x3 grid for one player, dynamically positioning cells within the window.
+- The actual code in `code.cpp` places the grid drawing into it's own class.

 ```cpp
 #include <SFML/Graphics.hpp>